 Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from a pharmacy, supermarket or health food shop.

 Some medicines may be affected by METROL, or may affect how well it works.
 These include:

-- calcium channel blockers or calcium antagonists, used to treat high blood pressure or angina, for example verapamil, diltiazem and nifedipine and
+- calcium channel blockers or calcium antagonists, medicines used to treat high blood pressure and angina, for example verapamil and diltiazem

-- certain medicines used to treat abnormal or irregular heart beat (arrhythmias), for example disopyramide and quinidine
+- medicines used to treat abnormal or irregular heartbeat, for example amiodarone, disopyramide and quinidine

 - warfarin, a medicine used to prevent blood clots